GreptimeTeam/docs/docs/v0.6/en/user-guide/operations/monitoring.md

 ## Save metrics to GreptimeDB itself

 You can also save metrics to GreptimeDB itself for convenient querying and analysis using SQL statements.
-This section provides examples of how to configure GreptimeDB to save metrics to itself.
+This section provides some configuration examples.
 For more details about configuration, please refer to the [Monitor metrics options](./configuration.md#monitor-metrics-options).

 ### Standalone